 We’ve all witnessed just how horribly the major clothing brands treated their supply chains throughout 2020.
 Inhumane requests ranged from requesting ridiculous discounts for the ordered goods that were ready to be shipped to downright refusing to pay.

-Aside from obvious avarice and blatant disregard for the fellow human being on major brands’ part, something else played a role in this terrible outcome for the garment workers – the traditional wholesale manufacturing model.
+Aside from obvious avarice and blatant disregard for fellow human beings on major brands’ part, something else played a role in this terrible outcome for the garment workers – the traditional wholesale manufacturing model.

 The folly of the traditional manufacturing model